Third party assistance in UG and PG coursework guidelines

 - The benefits of seeking advice from third parties include:

-- allowing you to discuss your assignments and projects with someone else
+- allowing you to discuss your assessment activities with someone else

 - helping you to understand where your written communication skills may need to be further developed